YouSame2/dotfiles-manager/README.md

 - OS-Specific Symlinks: Define macOS or Windows-specific symlinks for platform-dependent configurations.

-- Integrated Bootstrapping: Automatically install fonts, package managers, packages, and tools tailored to macOS or Windows environments.
+- Integrated Sync: Automatically install fonts, package managers, packages, and tools tailored to macOS or Windows environments.

 - Backup current homebrew/choco packages directly to your dotfiles.

 - Cross-Platform Support: Aimed at users who frequently switch between macOS and Windows without relying on WSL2.

-- Customizable Bootstrapping: Extend the bootstrapping process to install additional plugins or packages.
+- Customizable Sync: Extend the sync process to install additional plugins or packages.

 > [!IMPORTANT]
 > For windows you must be using git bash.
 Cygwin and other emulators might work, but I didn't test them.
 Probably will require 1 or 2 changes in some if statements.